Dick W. Emuchay: Professional career

 In 1986, the federal government conferred on him a national honour, the award of Member of the Federal Republic.

 Family

 D. W. Emuchay married Christiana Nne Alali in 1956 at St Michael and All Angels Anglican Church Aba, Abia State.
-He is the father of 8 including Nigerian diplomat and former Consul-General to South Africa, Okey Emuchay, MFR.
+He is the father of 8 including Chief Dr. Chika Emuchay, a successful physician and former commissioner for Health in Abia State (two times) and Nigerian diplomat and former Consul-General to South Africa, Okey Emuchay, MFR.